ddrmax/Minecraft_QT_Server/README.md

 the server.properties like the default minecraft server the server.conf who will have the extra conf : plugins used and other stuff.

-The server will be fully compatible others minecraft files like ban, ops and whitelist files
+The server will be fully compatible with others minecraft files like ban, ops and whitelist files

 the server will add a super feature for if the version of minecraft required exists but it's not installed it will download automatically the stack for it's need to run for.